Skip to main content

 How will the API be affected?

 The API endpoints are being updated to align with the new permissions system.
-Each endpoint will now verify the caller’s specific permissions.
-These changes are being rolled out in a backwards-compatible way, so you’ll have time to update your code as needed.
+Each endpoint will now validate the caller’s specific permissions.

 What will regular contributors be able to do without assigned permissions?